 What are the flags for?

 Every flag you see marks a native plant!
 From November through March of every year, CWC hosts a variety of private and public River Health Days where volunteers like you help plant new native species that support a healthy river ecosystem.
-This winter, we’ve worked with 420 volunteers of all ages to plant over 1,900 individual plants representing 20 unique species.
 These plants provide a variety of ecosystem benefits like shade, erosion control, water filtration and pollinator habitat.

 But wait, there’s more!
 CWC also studies native plant survival.
 In the late fall, CWC staff and interns visit each flag to see whether the corresponding plant has survived.
 If a plant dies or gets eaten (many rodents view our plants as tasty snacks!), the flag lets us know that there once was a native plant in that location.
 Each flag is labeled with the plant name, an identification number and the planting month and year for easy identification.

 Survival monitoring helps us identify which native species really thrive along the lower San Lorenzo River.
 We use the information to refine and update the plant species we purchase each year, prioritizing the native species that survive the best, grow the fastest and successfully reproduce on their own.
 These characteristics accelerate the recovery of habitat benefits for wildlife and the scenic quality of our Santa Cruz Riverwalk park system.

 For example, last year we found that Pacific Aster, California Beeplant, Dudley’s Sedge and Purple Needlegrass all had a survival rate of 50% or better, making them good bets for planting in future years.
 Similarly, looking at multiple years of survivorship data shows us that Pacific Blackberry, Coyote Brush, Black Sage and Hooker’s Evening Primrose are species that can persist over multiple years, making them strong investments.